-Full year-5 Credits Prerequisite: Architectural & Engineering Design 2 Offered in Grades: 11, 12
+Prerequisite: Architectural & Engineering Design 2

-Advanced Architectural and Engineering Design is the capstone course in the Architecture and Engineering Design program where students apply their technical drawing and design skills through problem solving based projects.
-Students master AutoCad and 3D digital software to deepen their knowledge of using 3D printing as a design and modeling tool.
-Projects include: designing their own architectural studio, tiny house, furniture, skyscraper, and design their very own dream house!
-Our Architectural and Engineering Studio contains cutting edge technologies such as a professional multi-functional plotter, industry leading 2D and 3D software, and four dynamic 3D printers.
-Throughout the year students maintain a college level portfolio of their projects and build on presentation skills.
+Welcome to the WOHS Design Studio.
+Honors Architectural and Engineering Design is the capstone course in the Architecture and Engineering Design program where students apply their technical drawing and design skills through authentic real-world design challenges.
+With projects ranging from landscape architecture to industrial design, students master AutoCAD and 3D prototyping software to deepen their knowledge of using 3D printing as a design and modeling tool.
+While developing professional skills like preparing for a client meeting, oral speaking, time management and presenting to an audience.
+Projects include: designing their own architectural studio, tiny house, furniture, skyscraper, and designing their very own dream house!
+Our Architectural and Engineering Studio contains cutting-edge technologies such as a professional multi-functional plotter, industry-leading 2D and 3D software, and four dynamic 3D printers.

-Graphic Communications 1
+Graphic Design and Communications 1